Pasifika teachers urged to do more to lift national standards

 Ms Parata told Morning Report the data will help schools target resources, help parents understand how well their children are doing - and help her identify where resources will be most effective.

-Next story in National: Rise in prison tension levels denied
+Next story in New Zealand: Rise in prison tension levels denied

 Copyright © 2013, Radio New Zealand